crypticCaroline/puppyplaymates/README.md

 #### Edit Modals

-* Add Walk - brings up a form so the user can add a walk to their profile
+* Add Walk - brings up a form so the user can add a walk to their profile:
+    * The date can only be set from today date onwards as past dates are not useful

 * Edit Profile - Brings up a form to allow the user to change some of the dog’s details
+    * Not all details can be changed such as the Name, Gender and DOB as this shouldn't change for the dog.
+The user can rebuild their whole profile using the rebuild profile navigation in the footer and can also be directed to the build_profile page from the delete page where they are offered the chance to add change all of the dog details.
+    *  The fields are prefilled out with the users details from accessed from the database
-* Edit Images –
+* Edit Images :
     * Uses a loop to create a card for each image and builds a make profile picture and delete image button.
     * Enables user to upload a new image and give them the option to make it the profile image straight away – ( The image is uploaded to a cloudinary and a URL string is created and added to mongodb)
+    * The upload tab is held within a collapsible so it doesn't take up the entire space of the modal
+    * The file extention is checked prior to upload and only allow if jpg, png, gif and jpeg
 * Edit Human - brings a form up so users can enter the human name and bio
 * Image Modal - modal which displays a larger version of the image the user had added
 * Edit Comment - allows authors to edit comments also renders a button to delete the comment as well